THE ORIGINS

 With the second edition of the festival in 2020, I took one step further.
 I reflected upon my own journey, my growth as a cultural leader and my commitment to social justice and realised that I wanted to elevate my dance practice beyond interculturalism and facilitate spaces where individuals could explore ideas around racial equity and express themselves through diverse art mediums.
 Having observed the feelings of loneliness, anger and powerlessness that came up for myself and others in light of the Black Lives Matters movement and the COVID-19 global pandemic - I felt compelled to take personal action and the best way I knew how was through arts.
 2020 festival, which held a digital program and two new form of expressions: Spoken Word and Visual Arts.

-Coming back this year with the third edition, we are going even further and willing to take actions!
-This time, we will not only facilitate more in depth cultural and artistic programs with a 6 week artist led incubator program but we will also provide avenues for the general public to reflect and suggest actions promoting social cohesion, cultural understanding so we could build peace together.
-The 6 week program will culminate with a public event:
+With the third edition (2023), we stepped further.
+Not only we facilitated more in depth cultural and artistic programs with a 6 week artist led incubator program but we also provided avenues for the general public to reflect and suggest actions promoting social cohesion, cultural understanding and dialogue supporting peace building.
+The 6 week program culminated with a sold out public performance at Dancehouse gathering 300+ attendees.

-Kwabo Interactive Showcase on the 23rd of September 2023, 2 days following the official International Day for Peace.
-Kwabo Interactive Showcase will be a jam-packed family friendly event including a free Afrodance workshop led by by Gracieuse Amah, a community meal, and performances by workshop participants, local artists, community groups and Kwabo Events very own dance family “Kwabo Afro Tribe and more…
+In 2025, Kwabo Festival comes back bigger with a 9-week incubator program in 4 different artforms culminating with a performance night and a photography exhibition.
+From July 19th to September 14th 2025 BIPOC emerging artists and international students are invited to immerse themselves into dance & storytelling, singing, spoken word and photography and showcase their artworks at Kwabo Performance night on the 21st of September on the official International Day for Peace.
+Kwabo Performance night will be a jam-packed family friendly event including a free Afrodance workshop led by by Gracieuse Amah, a community meal, and performances by workshop participants, local artists, community groups and Kwabo Events very own dance family “Kwabo Afro Tribe and more…

 If you know anything about Kwabo Events, you know that community is at the centre of our activities and projects.
-This is the reason why we will also have an interactive Storytelling booth for you to share your best cultural recipes, stories and traditions.
+This is the reason why we will also have an interactive activities for you (general public) to share your thoughts and ideas and tell us a little about your cultural stories and traditions.

 Gracieuse Amah - Founder and Creative Director of Kwabo Events